lowlevel86/avecis/README.md

 #### perl -e "print pack('C I< f<f<f< f<f<f< C I<',11, 24, -90,-40,0, 90,40,0, 13,0)" | nc 127.0.0.1 27015

-Note that the avecis window does not reset the graphics for each client connection.
+Note that avecis does not reset the graphics for each client connection.

 ___